 You thought long and hard about moving.
 You know it’s a stressful situation between preparing the house for viewing, packing and making the place available.
 Now that you’ve made the decision to move, it can’t happen fast enough.
-That is why you should do these six things to get your house ready for a sale in Nashville.
+That is why you should do these six things to get your house ready for a sale in Franklin, Nashville, or Brentwood.
 Checking these off your list will make the process faster and help get a buyer sooner than later.

 1. Get Rid of Clutter